-Co-operative values are enshrined in the 1998 Crime and Disorder Act - introduced by a Co-operative Minister - which established local crime and disorder partnerships (Community Safety Partnerships).
+Co-operative values are enshrined in the 1998 Crime and Disorder Act - introduced by a Cooperative Minister - which established local crime and disorder partnerships (Community Safety Partnerships).
 These co-operative principles have been reinforced in the 2011 Police Reform Act which requires Police and Crime Commissioners to work in co-operation with local government and other bodies as well as the police to cut offending and re-offending.
-An incoming Labour Government will therefore have the means at hand to strengthen the local partnership approach to crime reduction.
+The Cooperative Party is proud of the approach taken by Labour and Co-operative Police and Crime Commissioners who have spearheaded a co-operative approach to policy making - working with communities and stakeholder groups to co-produce crime prevention strategies.

-The Co-operative Vision of safe, confident communities has driven the partnership approach to crime reduction which has driven down crime for more than a decade.
+The co-operative vision of safe, confident communities has driven the partnership approach to crime reduction which has driven down crime for more than a decade.
 While it has been set at risk by a Government that does not believe in public service and does not understand co-operation, we are confident that these are the values we share with our communities and they will respond with enthusiasm to our approach.